ghost-bones/bones-core/README.md

 # Bones for Ghost CMS
-Bones for Ghost is a commercial boilerplate [handlebarsjs](https://handlebarsjs.com/)theme for web developers to create sites and themes for clients and commercial sale.
+Bones for Ghost is a commercial boilerplate [handlebarsjs](https://handlebarsjs.com/) theme for web developers to create sites and themes for clients and commercial sale.

 ## Purpose of the Theme
 When we started our journey to transition to use Ghost CMS as our primary content management system for client jobs we found it difficult to find Ghost themes that are outside of Magazine and Blogging sites.